martinra/facileLLM.nvim/README.md

 }
 ```

-The implementation must be a string identifying one of the available model
+The implementation must be a string identifying one of the available API
 implementations, or a structure with a `create` and a `preview` function.
 Details on the latter are currently only available in the source code.
 The
  accepted strings are `OpenAI API` and `Replicate MistralAI`.

 The field `opts` is forwarded to both the `create` and the `preview` functions
-and depends on the model implementation.
+and depends on the API implementation.
 In the example configuration, the API
 key is retrieved through the Linux password manager `pass`.
 In general,
 `get_api_key` is a function that returns the API key as a string.
 This includes
 the (strongly dicouraged) possibility to hardcode it in the configuration as a